tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </div>

 <p>
   For about $10/month, this little site has kept running and helping folks.
-I expected to see traffic die off, since I wasn&#8217;t adding more content.
-Instead, there&#8217;s been nearly 7000 folks that have stopped by and successfully completed one or more exercises despite a total lack of marketing.
+I expected to see traffic die off, since I wasn't adding more content.
+Instead, there's been nearly 7000 folks that have stopped by and successfully completed one or more exercises despite a total lack of marketing.
 </p>

 <p>
   The hosting is oversized for what it is, most of the technology is not what I would pick today for options, but it just keeps ticking.
-So I&#8217;m dusting off the build pipeline, rebuilding some data analytics so I can see what&#8217;s going on, and started fashioning a new set of exercises.
+So I'm dusting off the build pipeline, rebuilding some data analytics so I can see what's going on, and started fashioning a new set of exercises.
 </p>

 <p>
-  Here&#8217;s how I went about reviving the application.
+  Here's how I went about reviving the application.
 </p>

 <h2>